 A growing literature addresses these challenges.
 The UNECE High-Level Group for the Modernisation of Official Statistics has developed a framework for responsible AI in official statistics, emphasising transparency, accountability, human oversight, and risk management, with concrete guidelines and examples for implementation (UNECE 2025).
 Methodological work has begun to formalise quality concepts for ML: Puts et al. (2025) propose a "Total Machine Learning Error" framework that enumerates error sources specific to ML—training data representativeness, measurement error in labels and features, and risks from the model and pipeline.
 Complementary European work maps conventional quality criteria (relevance, accuracy, comparability, coherence) to ML use cases (Dumpert 2025).
 These frameworks provide a starting point, but they remain at a high level of abstraction relative to production standard operating procedures, quality thresholds, and audit trails.
 The challenge is to translate principles into concrete production practices—the kind of institutionalised conventions that made model-assisted inference governable.

 Smith's (1976, 1984) reviews of survey sampling foundations emphasise that model dependence becomes manageable only when conventions for validation and communication are explicit and shared across the profession.
 For algorithm-assisted inference, this suggests that quality frameworks must move beyond checklists of desirable properties toward operational standards that can be implemented, audited, and compared across NSOs.
 Dawid's (1984) prequential approach offers such operational philosophy: statistical procedures should be evaluated by their predictive performance over successive observations, assessing calibration and stability across time rather than relying on one-off claims of optimality; where probabilistic outputs are produced, proper scoring rules provide a standard tool for assessing calibration (Gneiting & Raftery 2007).
 For algorithm-assisted systems that are retrained and updated, prequential monitoring—using scoring rules, calibration checks, and drift detection—provides a template for continuous quality control that aligns with the production rhythms of official statistics.
 Building on this, we identify five areas where existing quality frameworks require extension.

+We envisage these extensions as augmentations of existing quality reporting rather than separate reporting instruments.
+Current quality reports, such as those structured around the European Statistics Code of Practice or national quality guidelines, already address documentation of sources, methods, and limitations.
+The proposals below identify where those reports need additional content to cover algorithmic components, rather than calling for entirely new reporting frameworks.
+The goal is to embed algorithmic quality assessment within the established architecture of quality management, ensuring continuity with existing practices while also addressing the specific challenges that AI introduces.

 5.1 Training data documentation